Town of Stellarton Water Update

 Why is there a taste and odour to the water?

-In recent weeks, residents may have noticed a change to the smell and taste of their water.
+As the seasons warm up, residents may have noticed a change to the smell and taste of their water.
 We’ve received reports of water seeming musty, tasting dirty, and smelling mouldy.
 The Town monitors water properties daily to ensure that although the water has had these aesthetic changes, it has always remained safe for use and consumption.

-Recent tests results, from a private third-party accredited laboratory, have confirmed the presence of geosmin and 2-Methylisoborneol (MIB) – two naturally occurring compounds in surface water (ie. Lakes, rivers, streams, and dams) – in our water supply.
+Tests results, from a private third-party accredited laboratory, have confirmed the presence of geosmin and 2-Methylisoborneol (MIB) – two naturally occurring compounds in surface water (ie. Lakes, rivers, streams, and dams) – in our water supply.
 While these have had an impact on the taste and smell of the water, they are not toxic or harmful.

 What is geosmin and MIB?